Emilio Aguinaldo: Independence era

 On May 12, 1962, President Diosdado Macapagal changed the celebration of Independence Day from July 4 to June 12 to honor Aguinaldo and the Revolution of 1898, rather than the establishment of the Insular Government of the Philippine Islands by the United States.
-Although now in poor health, Aguinaldo attended that year's Independence Day observances.
-On August 4, 1964, Republic Act No. 4166 officially proclaimed June 12 as the Philippine Independence Day and renamed the Fourth of July holiday to "Philippine Republic Day".
+Although in poor health by that point, Aguinaldo attended the 1962 Independence Day observances.
+On August 4, 1964, Republic Act No. 4166 officially proclaimed June 12 to be Philippine Independence Day and renamed the Fourth of July holiday as "Philippine Republic Day".

 Personal life

-On January 1, 1896, he married Hilaria del Rosario (1877–1921), who was his first wife.
+On January 1, 1896, he married his first wife, Hilaria del Rosario (1877–1921).
 They had five children: Carmen Aguinaldo-Melencio, Emilio "Jun" R. Aguinaldo Jr., Maria Aguinaldo-Poblete, Cristina Aguinaldo-Suntay, and Miguel Aguinaldo.
 Hilaria died of pulmonary tuberculosis on March 6, 1921, at the age of 44.
-Nine years later, on July 14, 1930, Aguinaldo married Maria Agoncillo (1879–1963) at Barasoain Church.
+Nine years later, on July 14, 1930, Aguinaldo married his second wife, Maria Agoncillo (1879–1963), at Barasoain Church.
 She died on May 29, 1963, a year before Aguinaldo himself.

 His grandsons Emilio B. Aguinaldo III and Reynaldo Aguinaldo served three terms as mayor (2007–2016) and vice-mayor of his hometown Kawit, Cavite, respectively.
-A granddaughter, Ameurfina A. Melencio-Herrera would be appointed Associate Justice of the Supreme Court of the Philippines, serving from 1979 to 1992.
-One of his great-grandsons, Joseph Emilio Abaya, was a member of the Philippine House of Representatives and represented Cavite's first district, which contained their hometown, Kawit, from 2004 to 2012, when he was appointed as Secretary of Transportation and Communications in 2012, a post he that served until 2016, and another great-grandson, Emilio "Orange" M. Aguinaldo IV, married the ABS-CBN news reporter Bernadette Sembrano in 2007.
+A granddaughter, Ameurfina Melencio-Herrera, was appointed Associate Justice of the Supreme Court of the Philippines, serving from 1979 to 1992.
+One of his great-grandsons, Joseph Emilio Abaya, served as a member of the Philippine House of Representatives and represented Cavite's first district, which contained their hometown, Kawit, from 2004 to 2012, and he was appointed Secretary of Transportation and Communications in 2012, a post he that served in until 2016.
+Another great-grandson, Emilio "Orange" M. Aguinaldo IV, married ABS-CBN news reporter Bernadette Sembrano in 2007.
+His great-granddaughter, Lizzie Aguinaldo, is a singer under Star Music.

 During the revolt against Spain and subsequent conflicts with American forces, Aguinaldo supported the Philippine Independent Church.
-He became a long-time member, but reverted to Roman Catholicism in later life.
+He became a long-time member, but reverted to Roman Catholicism later in life.